paketo-buildpacks/rfcs/text/0028-bill-of-materials.md

-A BOM can include an array of different metadata about application dependencies and buildpack dependencies such as SHAs, URIs, versions, license information, vulnerability identifiers, etc. This information is valuablefor users who want an accurate inventory of everything in their final application image, or that may have been used to build it.
+A BOM can include an array of different metadata about application dependencies and buildpack dependencies such as SHAs, URIs, versions, license information, vulnerability identifiers, etc. This information is valuable for users who want an accurate inventory of everything in their final application image, or that may have been used to build it.
 Having access to that information makes it easier to audit for vulnerabilities and license information.